codio/site/source/docs/content/authoring/page-edit/buttons.html.md

 ```

 ## Launching a process in a terminal window
 There are cases where you will want to launch a command in a dedicated terminal window.
 A typical example is when student code requires input from the user.
-Codio cannot handle standard inputs through the Guides window, so use the following button command.
+Codio cannot handle standard input through the guides window, so use the following button command.

 ```bash
 {Button Text | terminal}(command)